-We began our study by looking at the religious world of today and noted that there are more than 41,000 different “Christian” religions and that no two of these groups teach the same thing!
+We began our study by looking at the religious world of today and noted that there are hundreds, if not thousands, of different “Christian” religions and that no two of these groups teach the same thing!
 From what we learned from the Bible, this situation IS NOT GOOD and cannot be from God!
 God has only ONE church and it follows the ONE set of teachings given by Jesus and his apostles in the time of the New Testament.

 We learned that the Bible is God’s book, and that it has come to us through a very interesting past.
 It contains two messages from God for the people of the world, and the second message (the New Testament) is the specific one God has given for us today!
-We also learned that the Bible is complete and that we are not to INTERPRET it, but rather our goal is to UNDERSTAND and DO exactly what HE says.
+We also learned that the Bible is complete and that we are not to INTERPRET it with our own biases, but rather our goal is to UNDERSTAND and DO exactly what HE says.

 We also learned many interesting things about Jesus Christ.
 We looked at his origin, his humanity, his being God, and at how he was BOTH God and man while he lived on the earth.
 We looked carefully at his works and his sinless life and discovered that when he lived on the earth, Jesus was just like us in every way and that the only thing that made him different from us was his IDENTITY!
 We ended our study with the idea that Jesus came here to become an example for us and that he was the PIONEER and PERFECTER of THE FAITH!

 Now that we have seen the basic information about Jesus, we will now continue by looking at what Jesus came to build — TRUE Christianity — and explore what God instructs men to do in his second message!